Japan calls for South Korea's steps to resolve row after talks | Law-Order

 He also warned that the sale of the companies' assets ''will invoke a grave situation for the Japan-South Korea relations".

-On Tuesday, Park met with Prime Minister Fumio Kishida and conveyed his condolences following former leader Shinzo Abe's assassination.
-Kishida sought Park's effort toward resolving the problems between the two sides, Kyodo News agency reported.
-Japanese Foreign Ministry officials declined to give further details on the talks.
+On Tuesday, Park met with Prime Minister Fumio Kishida for about 20 minutes and conveyed Yoon's condolences following former leader Shinzo Abe's assassination.
+Kishida thanked for the president's message and sought Park's effort toward resolving the problems between the two sides, according to the prime minister's office.
+Japanese officials declined to give further details on the talks.

-Park also told Kishida that his government will respect a 2015 agreement in which Japan contributed $1 billion in funds as a measure of atonement for the wartime sexual exploitation, Kyodo said.
+Park also told Kishida that his government will respect a 2015 agreement in which Japan contributed 1 billion yen ($7 million) in funds as a measure of atonement for the wartime sexual exploitation, Kyodo said.
 The previous South Korean government of President Moon Jae-in had rejected the agreement.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)